mxenabled/processor-tokens-client-quickstart/README.md

 - This app uses the Connect Widget to connect a user to an institution, and to verify their accounts.
 While using the widget is not required, it handles a lot of complexity with connecting users to various Institutions.
-To learn more about using the connect widget see [how to get a connect widget url][request-a-url] and [how to load the connect widget][guides-intro].
+To learn more about using the connect widget see [how to get a connect widget URL][request-a-url] and [how to load the connect widget][guides-intro].

 ## Installation